 Sharing the deep and conflicting feelings you might experience with others who’ve felt the same can create strong bonds and help you adjust.

-Other children and parents are likely to respond to your child based on what his teachers do.
+Other children and parents are likely to respond to your child based on what your child’s teachers do.
 This means your child’s teachers need to have the right information about your child, which you can share with them.
 You might need to talk with them regularly.
-You could even ask your professional support person to talk with them about your child’s diagnosis, treatments, family routines, strengths and learning needs.
+Or you could ask one of your child’s professionals to talk with teachers about your child’s diagnosis, treatments, family routines, strengths and learning needs.

 You could offer to talk to the other children in class about what your child likes doing.
 For example, ‘Indira really likes Duplo.
 She can build amazing towers.
 She’d like you to say hello in the morning and play blocks with her’.